Eye Level Literary Award 2020 for Aspiring Young Authors Goes Online

 - As a global educational service company, Eye Level is proud to recognize the writing talent of children from around the world.

-- Contest is open to young writers from many countries including North America, Hong Kong, mainland China, India, Indonesia, Malaysia, Singapore, etc.
+- Contest is open to young writers from North America, Hong Kong, mainland China, India, Indonesia, Malaysia, Singapore, and Myanmar

-RIDGEFIELD PARK, N.J., Aug.
-3, 2020 /PRNewswire/ -- Eye Level, a global leader in the education industry, is proud to announce the successful completion of the 2020 Eye Level Literary Award for children between the ages of 4 and 15.
-Participants have submitted their Writing and Illustrated Writing entries online, and the judging process to select the North American winners and the global finalists has now begun.
+GURUGRAM, India, Aug.
+5, 2020 /PRNewswire/ -- Eye Level, a global leader in the education industry, is proud to announce that registration for the annual Eye Level Literary Award is open until August 7, 2020 for children between the ages of 4 and 15.

 The Eye Level Literary Award (ELLA), sponsored by DAEKYO Culture Foundation, has been a pillar of the Eye Level community for the past two decades.
 Through the awards, Eye Level seeks out children with creativity and excellence in storytelling to encourage and acknowledge their talent.
 Depending on their age, registered contestants will have to produce either a drawing with a 50-word caption or a 3 to 4 page written response.

-By the end of August, North American judges will select the winners for the USA and Canada, as well as the global finalists.
-These finalists will compete with the winning entries from other countries.
-Judges appointed by the Eye Level Global Headquarters will select six global winners.
-These esteemed winners will be recognized as Gold, Silver, or Bronze and receive a trophy, certificate, and cash prize of $1,000, $750, or $500.
+By Mid-September, local judges will select finalists for the preliminary round.
+Out of these local finalists, official judges appointed by the Eye Level Global Headquarters will select six global winners.
+These esteemed winners will each be recognized as Grand, Gold, or Silver winners and receive a trophy, a certificate, and a cash prize of $1,000, $750, or $500.

+More details (including how to register and submit work) are at www.myeyelevel.com.

 About Eye Level